luoqiuyun/react-18-spectrum-dog-breeds-search/README.md

 This project was built to demonstrate the use of Adobe’s React Spectrum UI library within a scalable, high-performance React app, solving key compatibility and interoperability challenges across React 16, 17, and 18.

-This project showcases not just frontend development, but architectural problem-solving and performance tuning—skills essential for driving technology adoption in real-world enterprise environments.
+This project not only showcases frontend development skills, but also demonstrates architectural problem-solving and performance optimization critical for enterprise-grade applications.

 # 🌐 Live Demo & Project Link